EDGECAM’s Waveform “The Only Way To Successfully Cut For Certain Complex Aerospace Applications”

 “EDGECAM is a vital part of optimizing the process for our customers’ machining issues.
 Its flexibility means we can employ our cutting tools in the most efficient manner to get the best possible results.”

 He says the way EDGECAM, from Vero Software, controls the radial engagement of the tool is particularly important.
 “We can push the tools with high feed and metal removal rates, knowing we’ll get a constant cutting condition.
 Most CAM software will load up in the corners, causing the tool to possibly fail, so the cutting parameters have to be slowed down.
 But EDGECAM’s Waveform roughing keeps a constant radial with the cut, so you can push it to the maximum.

-“A number of our customers are already using EDGECAM, but we still advise those who aren’t, that the combination of EDGECAM cutting strategies with our cutting tools will optimise their CNC machine tools.”
+“A number of our customers are already using EDGECAM, but we still advize those who aren’t, that the combination of EDGECAM cutting strategies with our cutting tools will optimize their CNC machine tools.”

-He says they also design and implement specialised tooling for specific customers and applications when required, which are tested on the GROB G350 horizontal machining centre at their Tech-Hub in Wokingham.
+He says they also design and implement specialized tooling for specific customers and applications when required, which are tested on the GROB G350 horizontal machining center at their Tech-Hub in Wokingham.

 “Using EDGECAM means we can provide solutions for even the most challenging aerospace components.”
 He cites the example of a particularly thin component which was fully unsupported.
 “We worked closely with EDGECAM to produce a bespoke program and developed custom tooling specially for this particular component.”

 Aerospace Technologies Manager Ray Gibbs works mainly with large aerospace Tier-1 and Tier-2 companies.
 “I give them a sequence of tools that we’d recommend to optimize their processes, then we simulate the toolpaths with EDGECAM and show them the cycle times and material removal rates.”